A Construction of Infinitely Many Solutions to the Strominger System: Reduction of the Strominger System and Its Solutions

 \subsection{Geometric Consequences of the Hemisphere Condition}

 Though the hemisphere condition is trivial for algebraic geometry, it has nontrivial consequences in differential geometry.
 In this subsection, we prove a simple result regarding the index of the operator $-\Delta-\|\nabla\varphi\|^2$ mentioned in Subsection \ref{solutions}.
+We refer to \cite{grigoryan2004, fei2018} for related estimates of eigenvalues.

 Let $\varphi:\Sigma\to\ccc\pp^1$ be a holomorphic map from a compact Riemann surface to the projective line.
 Fix the Fubini-Study metric on $\ccc\pp^1$.
 As we have seen, the index $\ind~L_\varphi$, i.e., the number of negative eigenvalues of the operator $-\Delta-\|\nabla\varphi\|^2$, does not depend on the choice of the metric on $\Sigma$.
 Moreover, we have the following estimates \begin{thm}(Tysk \cite{tysk1987})